utybo/Tegral/docs/docs/core/design.md

 - **Heavy:** relies on many Tegral libraries and third party libraries of all kinds.
 These libraries generally assume that you are building a full Tegral-based application.

 Ideally, most libraries should fall in the minimal and light categories, some in the medium one while very few are in the heavy one.

+## Restrictions and philosophy

+The following rules must be followed by Tegral libraries:

+- **No mandatory modification of build processes.** This means that no Tegral component may impose the use of custom build processing.
+This means no custom Gradle plugin, no code generation and no build tool complications.
+The only exception being the Tegral catalog because it makes dependency management easier and does not really "do" anything (apart from providing aliases).
+- **Expect people to use Tegral partially.** Tegral libraries (outside of `tegral-web-*`) are expected to be used as-is, without modifications and without full Tegral integrations.
+- **A feature that is not documented does not exist.** In order for a feature to be considered documented, there must be:
+  - KDoc documentation (MUST)
+  - Some amount of documentation for usage on this website (SHOULD)
+  - Integration into an existing tutorial *or* a new tutorial about the feature if large enough (MAY)